-A one day walking itinerary to explore Bologna, a fascinating medieval city, (still) ignored by main stream tourism.
-Discover Bologna works of art, its porticoes and its amazing food!
+A one day walking itinerary to explore Bologna, a fascinating medieval city, still ignored by main stream tourism.
+Spending one day in Bologna will allow you to discover Bologna amazing art and culture, its lovely porticoes and its delicious food.

 All this makes Bologna a perfect off the beaten path destination for the savvy traveler.
-Wandering under the ancient porticoes and discovering architectural masterpieces from a long forgotten past (while tasting from time to time to local amazing delicacies) could be one of your Italian trip major delights!
+Wandering under the ancient porticoes and discovering architectural masterpieces from a long forgotten past (while tasting from time to time to local delicacies) could be one of your Italian trip major highlights!

 Bologna can be easily discovered in one day.
 It is located just 45′ minutes from Florence on the Venice-Florence train line and thus could makes a great half a day / one day stop-over.
 In this post I’ll share a walking itinerary aimed at discovering Bologna highlights in less than one day.
 Of course, if you have more time you may spend one or two nights in Bologna, using it as a hub to visit nearby points of interest such as Ravenna, Ferrara or Modena and / or to enjoy a cooking class.